 Trading with the Exponential Moving Average

-While you can use the exponential moving average many ways, professional traders stick to keeping things simple.
+While you can use the exponential moving average trading strategy in many ways, professional traders stick to keeping things simple.

 Here are just a few ways you can trade with the indicator:

 Trend Following – you essentially use the EMA to track the primary trend.
 If the stock does not close beyond the average – you stay in the trade.

 Moving Average Crosses – by using two different exponential moving average crosses you can generate buy and/or sell signals.
 For example, you can have a fast average cross a slow average to trigger a trade signal.